Olga Celeste

 Olga Celeste (April 9, 1888 – August 31, 1969) trained leopards and pumas for performance in circuses, vaudeville and film.
-She starred in very early animal films for Selig Polyscope, and was said (perhaps hyperbolically) to have handled animals for 1,000 films, including the leopard in the Katharine Hepburn film Bringing Up Baby.
+She starred in very early animal films for Selig Polyscope, and was said (perhaps hyperbolically) to have handled animals for 1,000 films, including Nissa the leopard in the Katharine Hepburn film Bringing Up Baby.
 For most of her career she was associated with the Selig Zoo in Los Angeles.

-Biography
+Early life

 Olga Celeste was born in Sweden; her father was a horse trainer.
 According to the Los Angeles Times she ran away at 11 to join a Swedish circus, but eventually returned home.
 Another report said that she ran away to train horses and after several days her parents found her living in barn and sleeping in a manger.
+She reportedly told an interviewer that "her father sold her horse to the Circus Madigan; right then, she wanted 'to run away from home, join the circus and be with her horse'."

 Per a 2020 Swedish-language profile of Olga Celeste, "As a 16-year-old, she had left her parents' home outside Lund in Skåne, at night, to take the Amerikabåt and make her dreams come true.
 Olga was the youngest of seven siblings and the only naughty one.
 Her older sisters and brothers were all well-behaved and disappeared through life and into their coffins without anyone taking much notice of them."
-One 16-year-old Olga Cecelia Knutson of Lund, Skåne Län departed Mälmo for Chicago on April 15, 1904.
+One 16-year-old Olga Cecelia Knutson of Lund, Skåne Län departed Malmö for Chicago on April 15, 1904.
 She took the ship from Liverpool to Boston, arriving April 30; her contact in the U.S. was her sister Edith Knutson of Chicago.
 (Note: Twenty years later, when boarding a ship for Hawaii, Olga Celeste Knutson stated that she had been naturalized a citizen at the Cook County Courthouse on April 15, 1904, suggesting that her claim of being a legally naturalized citizen was fabulism.)
-According to the never-authoritative Frank Buck, Princess Celeste ran away at age 14 or 15 to join a circus operating in Chicago's Riverside Park.
+According to Frank Buck, Princess Celeste ran away at age 14 or 15 to join a circus operating in Chicago's Riverview Park.
 (Note: Big Otto operated in Riverview Park.)
+The Riverview Park bit may may be roughly correct; somewhere along the way she apparently encountered Essie Fay, a "famous equestrian who worked with sixty-three horses in an act for the Walter L. Main Circus," and was inspired to follow her dreams into circus life.